h2oai/h2o-2/h2o-docs/source/tutorial/kmeans.rst

 K Means Tutorial
 -----------------

-The purpose of this tutorial is to walk the new user through a K-Means analysis beginning to end.
-By the end of this tutorial the user should know how to specify, run, and interpret a K-means model.
+The purpose of this tutorial is to walk through a K-Means analysis beginning to end.
+By the end of this tutorialthe user should know how to specify, run, and interpret a K-means model in  H\ :sub:`2`\ O.

 Those who have never used H\ :sub:`2`\ O before should see the quick start guide for additional instructions on how to run H\ :sub:`2`\ O.